aws-samples/aws-security-hub-workshop/docs/01-security-hub-walk-through.md

 ![Security Standards](./images/01-standards-home.png)

-!!! info "Note the Security score should have changed from when you first enabled the CIS standard."
+!!! info "Note the Security score should have changed from when you first enabled the CIS standard.
+If your score shows 0% or -, disable and then re-enable the security standards."

 2. Click **View Results** for CIS AWS Foundations Benchmark v1.2.0.